Human rights in Nigeria: Child labor and child marriage

 Many girls are married off by the time they are 15, and some girls are married as early as age 9.
 Girls are extremely susceptible to disease and domestic violence and are restricted access to education due to the early age at which they give birth and begin caring for their children.

-One popular source of legislation that was first brought forward in 1991 and became national law in 2003 is the Child Rights Act.
-This Act provides that in all matters involving a child, which may come before a court for adjudication; the best interest of the child is the paramount consideration.
+One popular source of legislation proposed in 1991, which became national law in 2003, is the Child Rights Act.
+The act provides that in all matters involving a child which come before a court for adjudication, the best interest of the child is the paramount consideration.
 Among other factors to protect children from abuses and discrimination, Section 21 and 23 of the act made it illegal to marry off a child below the age of 18.
-If a husband consummates a marriage with a child, it is considered rape.
+If someone consummates a marriage with a child, it is considered rape.

 The Child Rights Act competes with sharia law in some states as well as with customs and cultural expectations in different regions.
-The Child Rights Act has not been enacted in 13 of Nigeria's 36 states where other cultural and religious factors are largely influencing the laws that are enacted.
-Even in states with laws prohibiting child marriage, these laws have been ineffective since there remain many cases of child marriage.
-By the provisions of the Child Rights Act, any decision to be made in any proceeding before a court which involves a child; the best interest of the child is the paramount consideration.
+The Child Rights Act has not been enacted in 13 of Nigeria's 36 states where other cultural and religious factors largely influence the laws that are enacted.
+Even in states with laws prohibiting child marriage, these laws have been observed to be ineffective.